PGCE Secondary (Mathematics) will train you to teach mathematics across the 11-16 or 11-18 age range.

 The grades are awarded by your mentor in conjunction with your University tutor.
 These reports, together with your record of achievement and development, facilitate your progression as a teacher.

-Applicant who do not have a substantial amount (50% minimum) of mathematics in their degree may be eligible for a Subject Knowledge Enhancement course provided they have either an A level in mathematics at grade B or above.
+Applicants who do not have a substantial amount (50% minimum) of mathematics in their degree may be eligible for a Subject Knowledge Enhancement course provided they have either an A-level in mathematics at grade B or above, or grade C if they can demonstrate sustained academic progression since A-level.

 The University of Manchester is part of the prestigious Russell Group of universities and our research and teaching quality is recognised across the globe.